andrasq/node-docs/promises-guide.md

 becomes available.  `new Promise` can return either a `pending`, a `resolved` or a `settled` (`fulfilled` or `rejected`) promise, depending on what the executor initializes it with.
 If the executor throws an error before calling either `resolve` or `reject`, the new promise rejects with the thrown error as the reason.
+If the executor throws after calling `resolve` or `reject`, or calls them more than once, the error and/or the second and following calls are ignored.

 ### P.resolve( value )